pranaylikhitkar/Scripting/README.md

 # Router2.py
 This script does nothing fancy but saves a lot of time.
 When everyday you have to do the same routine.
 This script surely comes in handy.

+# vpnbook.py

+This script surely comes in handy to bypass firewall.
+Get password from vpnbook.com.
+Pass your passwd and VPNBook Password. for Ex. python vpnbook.py <password> <vpn-password>.